Dozens of injured on the Esplanade of the Mosques in Jerusalem

+The riots that have taken place near Al Aqsa Mosque in Sheikh Jarrah district, where many Palestinian families have been evicting from their homes in recent weeks.
+Among the injured, about 83 have needed to be hospitalized, details the statement, which has been echoed by the Israeli press.
+A field hospital has also been installed to care for the rest of those affected in the vicinity of the mosque, where the last prayers on Friday of Ramadan were being carried out.

-Police sources reported that at least 80 of the injured had to be evacuated to health centers, of which six were agents of the security forces.
-This Friday is the last of the fasting month of Ramadan and for that reason a large crowd of Muslims gathered on the esplanade.
+This Friday was the last of the fasting month and for that reason a large crowd of Muslims gathered on the esplanade.
 According to the Israeli police, “hundreds of people threw stones, bottles and other objects at officers, who responded”.
 Hours later, a hundred Palestinians took to the streets again in Sheikh Jarrah.

 The Holy City lives days of tension due to the repeated demonstrations of Palestinians, for a week, to protest against the plans to expel Palestinian families from the Sheikh Jarrah neighborhood, for the benefit of Israeli settlers.
 In addition, the police killed two Palestinians and seriously wounded a third, after they opened fire on a military checkpoint in the northern West Bank.